deepsquare-io/ClusterFactory/web/docs/getting-started/04-core-apps-deployment.md

 :::caution

+Since `hostPort` will be used, make sure the host does not have port 53/udp busy.
+On most systems with SystemD, this port is occupied by a stub listener.
+Open the `/etc/systemd/resolved.conf` configuration file on the host and disable the stub listener by setting `DNSStubListener` to `no`.
+Finally, restart the service with `systemctl restart systemd-resolved.service`.

 If this is an unwanted feature (because you are using an other DNS for example), feel free to remove the routes and close the ports in the Traefik configuration.

 ```shell title="user@local:/ClusterFactory"